Patreon/platform-documentation/source/includes/_resources.md

 # Resources

-Our JSON responses will follow the [JSON-API standard](http://jsonapi.org), with the following structure for our three main resources (users, campaigns, and pledges):
+Our JSON responses follow the [JSON-API standard](http://jsonapi.org), with the following structure for our three main resources (users, campaigns, and pledges):

 ## User